 What is a Long-Term Rental?

 Long-term rentals are usually more suited for residential use.
 These rentals are typically rented for six months, one year, or longer with lease agreements.
-Long-term rentals usually are not furnished, and owners of these rentals offer to rent monthly at a fixed rate.
-These rentals may also be self-managed, where the property owner acts as a landlord they can outsource upkeep to a local property management company.

 Benefits of Long-Term Rentals

-Less Turnover and Maintenance
+1. Less Turnover and Maintenance

 One of the upsides of longer-term rentals is that tenants usually secure leases of at least six months or more, so you aren't responsible for multiple cleans each week or minor maintenance.
 Tenants can even handle lawn care in some cases.
 Also, once you secure a tenant, you don't have to worry about marketing your property and keeping it booked as often.

-More Steady Income
+2. More Steady Income

 A long-term rental may be the best situation for property owners looking for slower and steadier income.
 Typically, tenants pay for their own utilities like electricity, WIFI, and water, and they aren't affected by seasonality.
 With long-term leases, you can depend on a more permanent income from the resident for the duration of their lease.

-Security Deposit for Potential Damage
+3. Security Deposit for Potential Damage

 Sometimes, damage can happen when tenants stay at your property for longer.
 While short-term rentals may have insurance policies in place, residents usually pay a security deposit equal to one month of rent in the event of damage.
-Once the lease ends, tenants may receive their security deposit back, but it provides owners with peace of mind during the lease.

 Challenges of Long-Term Rentals

-No Personal Property Usage
+1. No Personal Property Usage

 A downside to renting your property out on a long-term basis is that you can't use the property for personal enjoyment during the duration of the lease.
 If you were planning a beach getaway, celebration, or family gathering at the rental, you wouldn't be able to do so.
 It's essential to evaluate how much you value the use of the property and how often you plan to stay there.

-Higher Risk of Damage / Tenant Issues
+2. Higher Risk of Damage / Tenant Issues

-Lower Income Potential
+3. Lower Income Potential

-Long-term rentals are usually rented out at a fixed rate for the duration of the lease.
+As I mentioned above, long-term rentals are usually rented out at a fixed rate for the duration of the lease.
 Property owners cannot change or increase rates based on seasonality or other variables.
 A property could have the potential to have a few bookings per month during a busy season for over a thousand dollars each, but on a long-term lease, it would only be subject to that monthly rate.